firstbirdtech/api-docs/source/includes/_userprovisioning.md

 ## Delete a User Profile

-To delete a user profile use following request:
+To delete a user profile, use following request:

 ### HTTP Request